w-lk-r/training-mobile/VISION.md

 -----

-Further Features (Planned / Under Consideration) Whiteboard & Screenshot Import
+## Further Features (Planned / Under Consideration)

+### Whiteboard & Screenshot Import

 Photo or screenshot of any workout source → structured workout ready to log.
 One tap to confirm, then logging begins.

-Sources to support:
+**Sources to support:**
-	∙	Gym whiteboards (chalk, poor lighting, diagonal writing, smudges) ∙	Screenshots from coaching apps (TrainHeroic, TrainingPeaks, TrueCoach) ∙	Instagram posts and coach programming screenshots
+- Gym whiteboards (chalk, poor lighting, diagonal writing, smudges)
+- Screenshots from coaching apps (TrainHeroic, TrainingPeaks, TrueCoach)
+- Instagram posts and coach programming screenshots
-	∙	PDF exports from coaches
+- PDF exports from coaches
-	∙	Screenshots from group chats
+- Screenshots from group chats

-Notation to parse:
+**Notation to parse:**
-	∙	Standard shorthand: 5x3 @80%, 3x10 rest 90s
+- Standard shorthand: `5x3 @80%`, `3x10 rest 90s`
-	∙	CrossFit notation: AMRAP 12, For Time, EMOM 20
-	∙	Percentage-based loading: 70% 1RM, @RPE 8
+- CrossFit notation: `AMRAP 12`, `For Time`, `EMOM 20`
+- Percentage-based loading: `70% 1RM`, `@RPE 8`
-	∙	Supersets and circuits
+- Supersets and circuits
-	∙	Rest periods in various formats
+- Rest periods in various formats

-Why this matters strategically:
+**Why this matters strategically:**
 Removes the biggest adoption barrier for athletes following external programming.
 Reppit becomes the logging layer on top of any programming source — not a competitor to coaches or other platforms.
-Athletes following online coaches, a local coach’s whiteboard, or a PDF block can log in Reppit without re-entering anything manually.
+Athletes following online programming, a local coach's whiteboard, or a PDF block can log in Reppit without re-entering anything manually.

-Bilingual consideration:
+**Bilingual consideration:**
 Japanese gym whiteboards mix kanji, katakana, and numbers in non-standard ways.
 Handling this well is a meaningful differentiator in the Japanese market where no competitor is optimizing for it.

-Implementation note:
+**Implementation note:**
 Built on vision model API (Anthropic or similar).
 Core challenge is reliable conversion of freeform whiteboard text into structured workout JSON.
 Worth a dedicated parsing pipeline with sport-specific notation rules rather than a generic OCR approach.

 *This document should be updated as the product evolves.
 When in doubt, return to the North Star: a product genuinely loved by the users who never pay.*